- All Known Implementing Classes:

 equals

-Indicates whether another object is equal to this predicate.Most implementations will have no reason to override the behavior of
+Indicates whether another object is equal to this predicate.Warning: do not depend on the behavior of this method.

 -